Darshanx256/Music-Classification-Model/README.md

 ## 📌 Overview

 This classifier detects the genre of an audio file (MP3/WAV) using deep learning.
-It utilizes **Mel Spectrograms** and a **CNN architecture** trained on the GTZAN dataset — a widely used benchmark containing tracks labeled under 10 genres.
+It utilizes **Mel Spectrograms** and a **CNN architecture** trained on the GTZAN dataset which is a widely used benchmark containing tracks labeled under 10 genres.

 Genres:
 `blues`, `classical`, `country`, `disco`, `hiphop`, `jazz`, `metal`, `pop`, `reggae`, `rock`